wonfish/prog270-fish-2016/AllTest/TravelsWithCharlie/chapter3.md

 <hr />
 ### It's now getting confusing

-We now starting in with Lamp, something I'm still getting the hang of.
+We now started in with Lamp, something I'm still getting the hang of.
 <br />
 But I'm getting better in using directory commands in Linux.